Pasta alla puttanesca is a vibrant Italian dish that captures the bold flavors of Naples in just 20 minutes.

 How to cook pasta?

-To cook pasta, the rule is 1 liter of water for 100 grams of pasta and 7 grams of salt per 100 grams of pasta.
+The rule for cooking pasta is 1 liter of water per 100 grams of pasta and 7 grams of salt per 100 grams of pasta.

-Our approximation to USA measurements is 8 cups of water (2 quarts) per 8 ounces of pasta and 1 tablespoon of salt.
+Our approximation to USA measurements is 8 cups of water (2 quarts) per 8 ounces of pasta and one tablespoon of salt.

-For example, you’ll need about 1 gallon (16 cups or 4 liters) of water and 2 tablespoons (30 grams) of salt to cook 1 pound (450 grams) of pasta.
+For example, to cook 1 pound (450 grams) of pasta, you’ll need about 1 gallon (16 cups or 4 liters) of water and 2 tablespoons (30 grams) of salt.

 Questions